boltabandoned/bolt-noname-extras/README.md

 ====================

 **Since these changes override files on the backend it will probably break on upgrade or if you have an unusual bolt install.
-It will be versionlocked to a specific bolt version.**
+It will be version locked to very specififc range of bolt versions.**

 This extension adds a couple of modifications to bolt that I have found useful.